What is the history of silver?

 - Avoid wearing Jewellery to bed.
-This prevents jewellery from scratches and damages.
+This prevents jewellery from scratches and damage.

-- Don’t wear sterling silver in shower, chlorinated water (Swimming) and avoid wearing your jewellery when working with household chemicals.
+- Don’t wear sterling silver in the shower, or chlorinated water (Swimming) and avoid wearing your jewellery when working with household chemicals.

 - Store your silver in a cool, dry place, preferably in a flannel bag or wrapped in a soft piece of cloth.